SuperBerny/advanced-css-and-sass/!Do This First.md

 Once complete delete the ReadME from your project folder

-## Install Node-Sass as a dev dependency
+## Install node-sass as a dev dependency

 [node-sass](https://www.npmjs.com/package/node-sass)